djoca/simple-api-server/README.md

 ## Authentication

-To create an authentication method, you must create a function inside the `/functions`  folder and register it with the authentication engine.
+To create an authentication method, you must create a function inside the `/functions`  folder and register it with the security engine.

 The authentication method must be a function that expects to receive 3 parameters:

- - login: a string containing the user login. password: a string
+ - login: a string containing the user login.
- - containing the user password. callback: a callback function to the
+ - password: a string containing the user password.
+ - callback: a callback function to the security engine.

- - authentication engine.
+Example:

+    var dumbAuthentication = function(login, password, callback) {
+    ...
+    }

 The callback function has 2 parameters:

-- error: set only if an error occured.
+- error: set only if an error occurred.
 - authentication_ok: true if authentication succeeds, false otherwise.

+Example:

+    callback(null, login === password);

+To register the authentication function, use the code bellow:

+    security.register(dumbAuthentication);

-Simple API Server comes with a default authentication method, that should be used only for development.
+> Simple API Server comes with a default authentication method, that should be used **only for development**.
 This method returns true if the login and password are equals.

 Simple API Server uses JSON Web Tokens to create and decode tokens.

+## Testing

+To run the tests, type the command bellow:

+    npm test

+## Contributing

+This project is far from done.
+If you found it useful, you are welcome to contribute.

+Please, feel free to report any bugs, suggestions or ask questions by [opening an issue](http://github.com/djoca/simple-api-server/issues).

+If you'd like to contribute with development, pull requests are also welcomed.

 ## License
 MIT